Wercajk/KaThinka/README.md

 require('kathinka')();
 ```

-to index of your application.
+to index.js file in your new application.
 More detailed info is comming soon!

 ## TODO: